aspire-project/pacjam/README.md

 ./dep-symbol.py -d symbol-out -m list.txt
 ```

 where list.txt is a lise of SONAME libraries one per line.
+This will produce a file, lib-to-packages.txt which contains the packages the libraries belong to.

 # lzload